eheperson/django-react/README.md

   <dt>from rest_framework import viewsets</dt>
   <dd>The viewsets base class provides the implementation for CRUD operations by default.
 This code specifies the serializer_class and the queryset.</dd>

+  <dt> axios </dt>
+  <dd> To make requests to the API endpoints on the backend server, you will install a JavaScript library called axios. </dd>
 </dl>

 # Setting Up the Django-Backend and API